Alexco2003/Proiect-2-SD/README.md

  The Fibonacci Heap supports several operations, including:

--> Insertion: This operation inserts a new element into the heap in O(1) amortized time complexity.
+-> Insertion: This operation inserts a new element into the heap in O(1) time complexity.

 -> Find minimum: This operation returns the element with the minimum key in the heap in O(1) time complexity.